-The team that you hire to make your website ADA compliant has to have a track record of success.
+The team that you hire to make your website ADA accessible has to have a track record of success.
 You want to make sure that they have a solid reputation.

 You can assure yourself that you have a reputable consultant by asking for testimonials and case studies.
-They’ll be able to show you how they solved issues with websites similar to yours and made them ADA compliant.
+They’ll be able to show you how they solved issues with websites similar to yours and made them ADA accessible following the WCAG standards.

 4. They Have a Process That Works